xconverge/spkelly/content/posts/websiteupdate.md

 The second phase of this project was to move hosting to something free.
 The site is so small (<100Mb) that I figured there had to be somewhere free to host it.
 I considered AWS free tier, but in the end went with Github Pages.
 I had seen quite a few .github.io pages in the past and wanted to see how straightforward it was to use for my use case.

-I moved all of my sourcecode into a repository (https://github.com/xconverge/spkelly), pointed the repo to the docs/ folder and it was then publicly available!
+I moved all of my sourcecode into a [GitHub repo](https://github.com/xconverge/spkelly), configured the pages repo to use the docs/ folder as the content, and it was then publicly available!
 Easy.
 Next up was to add a CNAME record and switch to a custom domain name.

 https://www.spkelly.com was now reborn!